 I said, “What are you doing, you promised?”
 I ran into the closet and closed the door behind me.

 Rhonda says, “Sorry, I forgot.”
-Her Mom is now to the room, “What do you want Honey?”
+Her Mom is now into the room, “What do you want Honey?”
 She looks around, “I thought you had someone in here with you?”

 I knew Rhonda would now be in trouble if I didn’t speak up.
 “She wanted to tell you about me, but I didn’t want her too.
-She promised not to, but…” With that I opened the door and stepped out.
+She promised not to, but…” With that, I opened the door and stepped out.
 “Mrs. Adams, I’m Bryce Royce, but then again I prefer to be Elaine Royce.”
-Mrs. Adams' hands go up to her mouth as she sees me.
+Mrs. Adams' hands go up to her mouth as she sees me, "O my."

 She asks, “Are you wearing tights so the bruises don’t show?”

-I was surprised she figure it out until she says, “Rhonda has a bigger brother who use to play football.
+I was surprised she figure it out until she says, “Rhonda's big brother who used to play football.
 This time of the season, it was painful to see how many bruises he had all over his body.
 He thought it was a macho thing, I always thought it was ugly.
 I’m glad he doesn’t play anymore.”
 She holds out a hand for me to come to her.

 She said, “I’m sorry Elaine, but as you now know you’re safe to be yourself here.
 Except this house is sometimes like Central Station with people coming and going.”

 The week before our game with Westmont High, I am mostly throwing passes and running plays without being part of the contact scrimmage.
 Dad remains upset that I don’t do the strength exercises he insists on.
 The most I’ll do is work with weights on my hands around the wrists.
-I can consistently throw the ball 25 yards with accuracy and more dangerously further.
+I can consistently throw the ball 25 yards with accuracy and further but dangerously inaccurately.

 The Patterson newspaper near Westmont rates their Westmont team as a ten point favorite after interviewing me and our coach.
 My advantage is I now know several plays I can run with the ball and avoid major hits if I read the play right.

 The next play is an all-out blitz as I fake a draw play and step back to throw the ball.
 Several big guys hit me and I was down for the count.
 Well, I was out of the game until late in the fourth quarter.
 Dad and I knew once the game was over I would not be able to play the following week, if ever.
-I knew like my Dad I could play and play well.
+I knew like my Dad I could play and play well yet this game.

 I was put in the hospital over the weekend for observation.
 Few people understood or appreciated that Rhonda had painted my fingernails and toenails the school colors.
 My Dad complained and wanted them cleaned off.
 But he backed away when I threatened to tell others I’m a girl.